Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Introduction

-To overcome the above limitations, this paper develops a SCFCQ method for censored quantile models with unbounded endogenous regressors, accommodating heteroskedasticity with several features: The primary contribution is to estimate distributional effects, including those driven by heteroskedasticity.
-To capture heterogeneous effects, the proposed method circumvents parametric estimation by sequentially analyzing the subsample selection process and integrating it with the control function approach.
-This study also complements existing quantile methods for estimating distributional effects such as \citet{chen2018sequential} to accommodate unbounded endogenous regressors.
-Second, under heteroskedasticity, we employ a regression-based approach to estimate the conditional cumulative distribution function (CDF), which serves as the control variable that accounts for endogeneity.
-Compared with existing control function approaches, our method bypasses the practical difficulties of removing excessive outlying residuals and selecting trimming thresholds associated with quantile regression based counterfactual distribution estimation.
-Lastly, the proposed estimation algorithm is essentially a two-step procedure built upon a sequence of series quantile regressions.
-The computation is straightforward and tractable for applied researchers.
-For greater generality, the SCFCQ method can be extended to models with non-additive structures in both the endogenous regressor and latent outcome equations.
+This paper proposes a two-nested-step(TNS) estimation method for the distributional effects in censored quantile models with an endogenous regressor and heteroskedasticity.
+The primary contribution is to identify and consistently estimate distributional effects which are heterogeneous across relative ranks of latent outcome.
+For these heterogeneous effects, we solve the censoring issue by sequentially selecting the subsample, and integrate it with the control function approach.
+The proposed method avoids the failure of maximum likelihood estimation under heteroskedasticity, and also complements moment-based methods (e.g., \citet{chen2018sequential}) to accommodate an unbounded endogenous regressor.
+Second, we suggests the conditional cumulative distribution function (CDF) serving as the control variable that accounts for endogeneity, and propose a regression based approach to estimate it.
+It bypasses the practical difficulties of removing excessive outlying residuals and choosing a trimming threshold on quantile level for estimation of counterfactual distribution.
+Lastly, the estimation algorithm is essentially a two-step procedure nested with a sequence of series quantile regressions.
+The computation is tractable for applied researchers.
+For greater generality, the TNS method can be extended to the model with non-additive structures in both the endogenous regressor and latent outcome equations.

-The remainder of the paper is organized as follows: Section 2 develops identification and estimation of censored quantile model with endogeneity and heteroskedasticity.
+The remainder of the paper is organized as follows: Section 2 develops identification and estimation of distributional effects in the censored quantile model with endogeneity and heteroskedasticity.
 Section 3 establishes asymptotic properties of the proposed estimator.
 Section 4 extends the framework to a more general model with non-additive structures.
-Section 5 summarizes the estimation algorithm and carries out Monte Carlo simulations.
-Section 6 applies the SCFCQ method to analyze heterogeneous expenditure elasticities of demand.
+Section 5 carries out Monte Carlo simulations.
+Section 6 applies the TNS method to analyze heterogeneous expenditure elasticities of demand.
 Section 7 concludes this paper.